docker-mailserver/docker-mailserver/docs/content/config/troubleshooting/faq.md

 ### How can I sync container with host date/time?

-Share the host `/etc/localtime` using:
+Share the host's [`/etc/localtime`](https://www.freedesktop.org/software/systemd/man/localtime.html) descriptor with the mail-server container, using a volume:

 ```
     volumes: